AljoshaVieth/AljoshaVieth/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=aljoshavieth&layout=compact)

-I am currently studying computer science in media at Furtwangen University.
+I am currently studying computer science at Furtwangen University.
 For a better overview, I have outsourced some projects that were created during my studies to an organisation.
 You can find it [here](https://github.com/aljosha-hfu).
 ![Divider](https://user-images.githubusercontent.com/12802765/141317037-a7a8e5d4-37ed-4492-a821-7e6d9ba4f856.png)